Super Lawyers

 • Ronald S. Gabriel: Pediatric neurologist in Los Angeles.

-• Herschel R. Lessin: Stanford/Yale educated pediatrician who been named as a plaintiff expert in scores of cases over the years, including:
+• Herschel R. Lessin: Stanford/Yale-educated pediatrician who has been named as a plaintiff expert in scores of cases over the years, including:

 • Failure to treat long QT Syndrome (Florida)

-• Negligently delay in performing a spinal tap, and failure to diagnose and treat herpes encephalitis (Florida)
+• Negligent delay in performing a spinal tap, and failure to diagnose and treat herpes encephalitis (Florida)

 • Negligence in performing percutaneous pinning surgery (Washington)

-• Failure to refer a child for cardiology workup that led to his death (Texas)
+• Failure to refer a child for a cardiology workup that led to his death (Texas)

-• Steven L. Shore: Dr. Shore is a board-certified pediatrician and pediatric infectious disease doctor.
+• Steven L. Shore: Dr. Shore is a board-certified pediatrician and pediatric infectious disease specialist.
 He received his medical degree in 1967 from Johns Hopkins University School of Medicine in Baltimore, Maryland.
-He is currently at Sandy Spring Pediatrics in Atlanta Georgia.
+He is currently at Sandy Spring Pediatrics in Atlanta, Georgia.

 • Leonard B. Weiner: Syracuse-based pediatric infectious disease doctor.
-Graduated medical school from Tufts University.
-Has testified in a number case for failure to diagnose a bacterial illness, including herpes encephalitis.
+Graduated from medical school at Tufts University.
+Has testified in a number of cases for failure to diagnose a bacterial illness, including herpes encephalitis.
 Has testified for both plaintiffs and defendants.

 • Hypoxic ischemic encephalopathy (HIE)